I see that phrase at least three times during an average session online.

 What are you?

-You are two years old,
+You are three years old.

 You have an uncle who comes to visit twice a year and stays for a week each time.
 At night he sneaks into your room and fondles you, he sometimes makes you do things to him.
-He says that if you tell on him no one will believe you and you will go to jail because what you’re doing to him is a crime.
+He says if you tell on him no one will believe you and you will go to jail because what you’re doing to him is a crime.

 You put it all out of your mind but years later, you find that you go numb during sex.